nucliweb/People-You-Should-Follow-on-CodePen/README.md

 # People You Should Follow on CodePen
-> If you like SVG, Animation, Canvas, Interaction, WebGL and Creative Code
+> If you like SVG, Animation, Canvas, Interaction, WebGL, P5js and Creative Code

 - [Ana Tudor](https://codepen.io/thebabydino/)
 - [Anthony Dugois](http://codepen.io/anthonydugois/)